Installing vinyl plank flooring is an easy beginner-friendly project. Get all the details of how to prep the floor and install step-by-step!

-- Add a quarter round trim around the cabinets to cover up the gaps.
-You can either install quarter-round to match the flooring, or you can install pre-primed quarter round and paint to match the cabinets.
+- Add a quarter-round trim around the cabinets to cover up the gaps.
+You can either install a quarter-round to match the flooring, or you can install a pre-primed quarter-round and paint to match the cabinets.

 - Install the reducers and transitions as needed.
 These simply click into the metal strip that was previously installed and can be gently tapped in with a mallet.

 The flooring went down smoothly and I am so glad we did it ourselves.
-The new floors are nice and bright, feel awesome under the feet and are durable.
-Plus the install was super easy with the click to lock solution.
+The new floors are nice and bright, feel awesome under the feet, and are durable.
+Plus the installation was super easy with the click-to-lock solution.

-I think Life Proof Vinyl Plank Flooring from The Home Depot is a great option for a beginner DIY flooring install to get your hands dirty and save a couple thousand dollars in the process.
+I think Life Proof Vinyl Plank Flooring from The Home Depot is a great option for a beginner DIY flooring installer to get your hands dirty and save a couple of thousand dollars in the process.